 Starting a new business is never without its risks.
 One of the best ways to mitigate that risk is to start a franchise.
 While the success of a franchise is never guaranteed, owner-operators do have some built-in advantages, including name recognition.

 Another way to limit the risk of your new business venture is to choose the right legal structure.
-Even with a franchise, owner-operators open themselves up to certain liabilities.
-Structuring their business properly can curb these liabilities.
+Even with a franchise, business owner-operators open themselves up to certain liabilities.
+Structuring their own business properly can curb these liabilities.

 So which business structure is best?
 One option is to open an LLC in California, or whichever state you’re active in.
 Not only is this a viable option for franchisees, but it can also be a highly advantageous one.
 And, it offers the opportunity to choose from a number of potential tax classifications, including S-Corp.